tsunami416604/azure-docs.hu-hu/articles/media-services/previous/indexer-task-preset.md

 ---
-title: Azure Media Indexer feladatának beállítása
+title: Task preset for Azure Media Indexer
-description: Ez a témakör áttekintést nyújt a Azure Media Indexerhez beállított feladatról.
+description: This topic gives an overview of task preset for Azure Media Indexer.
 services: media-services
 documentationcenter: ''
 author: Asolanki